 But he’s so sincere

 Sincerity alone is no guarantee to us that a person’s teaching is correct.
-The Jehovah’s Witnesses are sincere too, but sincerely wrong in some of their beliefs.
+Many Christians in Christian cults are sincere too, but also sincerely wrong in some of their beliefs.
 Let us remember that the heart of man is deceitful above all things and desperately sick (Jer 17:9).

 This is often why false prophets and false teachers do cause so much damage in the church because they themselves can be ‘sincerely’ deceived, not realising that they are teaching error.
 Some do of course but don’t care because of the personal gain which they receive, like the false prophet Balaam (see 2 Pet 2).